C242-PS249/Mobile-Development/README.md

     * **View Batik Information**, Users can access detailed descriptions and historical information about the recognized batik patterns, enriching their knowledge of traditional art.

-    * **Search History**, The app keeps track of previously analyzed images, allowing users to revisit their history for convenience.

     * **Personalized User Account**, Users can register, log in, and manage their accounts, enabling a personalized experience across devices.

-    * **Settings and Customization**, Offers settings for notification preferences, language options, and other customizations to enhance usability.
+    * **Settings and Customization**, Offers settings for language options and Light Mode / Dark Mode based on user preferences.

     * **Educational Content**, The app includes articles and resources about batik, providing users with insightful knowledge about this traditional art form.